 Proposal to charge for non-residential care

-The Cabinet paper can be read here and the The Equality, Fairness and Rights Impact Assessment (EFRIA) for the proposal is also available to view.
-Both were used by Cabinet to help inform their decision making.
+The Council Paper can be viewed here and the The Equality, Fairness and Rights Impact Assessment (EFRIA) for the proposal is also available to view.

 To remedy this, and to support our policy development should the proposal be approved, we have created an easy to understand information pack and feedback form, as well as guidance that carers, families, providers and support staff can use to provide feedback.